zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

     - Authentication is service-dependent
     - It is recommended to use the Authentication and Authorization Service for authentication

+- **zOSMF**

+    - THe zOSMF isn't per se part of the API Mediation Layer but it's the default authentication provider.

 ## Authentication endpoints